Mosque

-Hari Raya is Malay for “Grand day of celebration” and Puasa is Malay for “Fasting”.
-Collectively, Hari Raya Puasa connotes the end of the fasting during Ramadan or Ramzan, the month of fasting, spiritual reflection and sacrifice.
-The term Hari Raya is not just used with Ramadan, but also used during the celebrations of Chinese New Year.
-“Hari Raya Cina” connotes the celebrations of the Chinese New Year celebrated to mark the advent of the spring season and a new Chinese Year.
+Hari Raya is Malay for “Major holiday” and Puasa is Malay for “Fasting”.
+Collectively, Hari Raya Puasa means the end of fasting in the month of Ramadan or Ramzan, a month of fasting, spiritual reflection and sacrifice.
+The term Hari Raya is not only used during Ramadan, but is also used during Chinese New Year celebrations.
+“Chinese Holidays” means Chinese New Year celebrations which are celebrated to mark the arrival of spring and Chinese New Year.

 Who celebrates Hari Raya?